Professor Joan Loughrey

-I am qualified as a solicitor in England and Wales and Hong Kong, practising as a commercial litigator before entering academia.
+I graduated from Somerville College, University of Oxford, with a degree in Jurisprudence.
+I then qualified as a solicitor in England and Wales and Hong Kong, practising as a commercial litigator before entering academia.
 I have lectured in Australia as well as in the UK.

-I am the Director of the Centre for Business Law and Practice.
-For further information on Centre activities please see: www.law.leeds.ac.uk/research/business-law-practice/
+I am the Deputy Head of School and a member of the Centre for Business Law and Practice.

 Scholarly and Research Interests

 My interests are in corporate governance and company law, the legal profession and the law regulating lawyers.